Cryptanalysis of some Nonabelian Group-Based Key Exchange Protocols: Polycyclic groups

 Let $G$ be given by the presentation \eqref{pcpres}.
 It is known that every polycyclic group is linear, and thus embeds faithfully into a matrix group over some field.
 More precisely, there exists $m>0$, a field $\F$ and an injective homomorphism $\phi: G \rightarrow \GL_m(\F)$.

 Suppose that this matrix representation is used by the designer of the cryptosystem to hide the structure of $G$.
 The public parameters are the generator matrices $M_i = \phi(a_i)$ and a base matrix $M_x$, and operations take place in $ \GL_m(\F)$.
 Let $M_y$ denote one of the conjugated public keys.
-Note that given the generator matrices, an adversary can compute their orders in polynomial time using binary search.
-However, to reconstruct the presentation of $G$ and reduce the problem back to the CSP in $G$, they are faced with the following problem: given a matrix $X \in \langle M_1, \ldots, M_n \rangle$, find integers $(i_1, \ldots, i_n)$ such that $X= M_1^{i_1} \ldots M_n^{i_n}$.
-Clearly, by solving $\mathcal{O}(n^2)$ instances of this problem they can compute the presentation of $G$ and the words representing $M_x$ and $M_y$, thereby reducing the problem back to the CSP in $G$.
+Note that given the generator matrices, to reconstruct the presentation of $G$ and reduce the problem back to the CSP in $G$, an adversary is faced with the following problem: given a matrix $X \in \langle M_1, \ldots, M_n \rangle$, find integers $(i_1, \ldots, i_n)$ such that $X= M_1^{i_1} \ldots M_n^{i_n}$.
+Clearly, by solving $\mathcal{O}(n^2)$ instances of this problem the adversary can compute the presentation of $G$ and the words representing $M_x$ and $M_y$, thereby reducing the problem back to the CSP in $G$.

 This problem has been discussed in \cite{klingler2009discrete}, and is called the Generalized Discrete Logarithm Problem (GDLP).
 The thesis \cite{ilic} discusses some square-root type algorithms for the GDLP in finite matrix groups.
 The case $n=2$ has been discussed for general finite groups in \cite{meshram} and \cite{kashyap}, both of which show a square root algorithm to reduce the GDLP to at most two DLPs.
 Observe that in $Q_{2^n}$, this process introduces a single matrix DLP into the protocol: an adversary sees matrices $A=M_x^i M_y$ or $A=M_x^i$, and so can recover $i$ by solving one of the matrix DLPs $AM_y^{-1} = M_x^i, \ A = M_x^i$.
 Therefore, in general using the matrix representation likely does not offer any novel security feature, though it may enhance the overall security.